 Confluence is no longer the complete project management solution it once promised to be.
 Its loyal users are now looking for alternatives.

 And we have a few recommendations in this department.

-In this article, we’ll give you the top three Confluence alternatives to help solve your documentation and collaboration needs.
+In this article, we’ll give you the top five Confluence alternatives to help solve your project documentation and collaboration needs.

 Limitations of Confluence

 Most companies are familiar with the Confluence Cloud, Atlassian’s wiki collaborative tool.
 It allows your team to build a knowledge base that’s available to everyone in your organization.

 However, Confluence isn’t perfect.

 It becomes bloated, and Confluence users have never called it user-friendly.
 Add a steep price tag for big teams, and you have a collaboration tool that’s hard to justify for most users and businesses.